netguru/ResponseDetective/README.md

 ## Usage

-Incorporating ResponseDetective in your project is very simple – it all comes down a couple of steps.
+Incorporating ResponseDetective in your project is very simple – it all comes down to a couple of steps.

 ### Step 1: Register interceptors